Home > Pre-Existing Conditions & Travel Insurance

 This will allow you to discuss and create a plan regarding your health while you are overseas.

 If you will need routine care while you're on your trip, it'll be important to find the right option that works for you.
-Medicare/Medicaid doesn't cover trips abroad, and most private domestic insurance plans might not as well.
+Medicare/Medicaid doesn't cover trips abroad, and most private domestic insurance plans do not either.

-With that being said, you will be expected to share any relevant medical history if you experience a medical emergency abroad.
-If it is related to a pre-existing condition, it will not be covered.
+That being said, you will be expected to share any relevant medical history if you experience a medical emergency abroad.
+If it is related to a pre-existing condition, it, unfortunately, will not be covered.

 Even if you aren't asked to declare something in writing before your trip, it is still your responsibility to notify your insurance of any pre-existing condition should an emergency happen.